 rare “ (a)mong those numerous court and independent artists

 of the Electoral Palatinate Bavarian court ”

 (pope of forest cameralists Wilhelm Gottfried von Moser, b.
 1729, from the “famous family of cameralists” [Heß in Allgemeine Deutsche Biographie] 1788 in Forst-Archiv [IV, 280 ff.]), who nevertheless till today remained outside of the small, yet growing circle of intimate connoisseurs under the lee of Ridinger and his continuing overwhelming impact, irrespective of voices of important contemporaries calling to attention just like von Moser with his however in this manner not to be adopted conclusion

 or Lorenz von Westenrieder of the same age (b.
 1748, theologian, yet especially historian; “has generally an impressionable eye for scenic beauties” [Höhn]), who praised him highly in his 1783 Jahrbuch der Menschengeschichte in Bayern and in 1785 wrote to Christian Felix Weisse, friend of Lessing’s and playwright in Leipsic:

 “ This man has extraordinary talents .”

-“ Next Ridinger the best German depictor of the hunt of the 18th century ”
+“ [N]ext to Ridinger the most proficient German depictor of the hunt of his century ”

 And generally Nagler 1851 in the Künstler-Lexicon: his “etchings are excellent and are in the treatment between those by Hollar and Riedinger”.
 To eventually emphasize 1863 once again expressly in the Dictionary of Monogramists (III, no. 68) the rarity of these beautiful sheets.